Benefits of the export credit

 - The buyer must pay to the exporter an advance payment of at least 15%, typically before the first drawdown of the credit

-- The credit must be repaid in equal and semi-annual instalments
+- The credit is typically repaid in equal and semi-annual instalments

 - The credit is subject to the terms of the OECD Arrangement